codeceptjs/CodeceptJS/docs/basics.md

 ![shell](/images/shell.png)

-You can also the pause to check the web application in a browser.
+You can also use the pause to check the web application in a browser.
 Press `ENTER` to resume test execution.

 Interactive shell can be started outside test context by running